OpenNebula/docs/source/management_and_operations/storage_management/marketplaces.rst

 Disable Marketplace
 ================================================================================
-Marketplace can be disabled by command ``onemarket disable``.
-By disabling Marketplace all Appliances will be removed from OpenNebula, and it will be no longer monitored.
+Marketplace can be disabled with ``onemarket disable``.
+By disabling a Marketplace all Appliances will be removed from OpenNebula, and it will be no longer monitored.
 Note that this process doesn't affect already exported Images.
-After enabling the Marketplace by command ``onemarket enable``, it will be monitored again and all Aplliances from this Marketplace will show up again.
+After enabling the Marketplace with ``onemarket enable``, it will be monitored again and all Aplliances from this Marketplace will show up again.